State Homeland Security Program Grant (SHSP)

-Submitted applications are peer reviewed and ranked for recommendation to the CAPCOG Homeland Security Task Force and prioritized by the Task Force.
-The CAPCOG Executive Committee recommends the finalized prioritized list to the Office of the Governor.
-All applications are subject to final approval by the Office of the Governor’s Homeland Security Grant Division (HSGD).
+Submitted applications are peer reviewed and ranked for recommendation by CAPCOG Homeland Task Force subcommittees.
+The task force then prioritizes the projects and makes a recommendation to the CAPCOG Executive Committee which submits a finalized priority list to the OOG.
+All applications are subject to final approval by the OOG’s Homeland Security Grant Division.

-FEMA has established an additional requirement in 2019 of completing the National Cyber Security Review (NCSR), a cybersecurity assessment, in order to receive funding under SHSP.
-Jurisdictions receiving funding through SHSP must complete the NCSR during the time frame designated by FEMA and submit the certificate of submission to both the OOG and to the Homeland Security Division of CAPCOG.
+FEMA established a requirement in 2019 that communities must complete the National Cyber Security Review (NCSR), a cybersecurity assessment, to receive SHSP funding.
+Jurisdictions receiving funding through SHSP must complete the NCSR during the time frame designated by FEMA and submit the certificate of submission to the OOG and to CAPCOG.
 Jurisdictions who fail to complete the assessment will not be eligible for future SHSP funding through the grant cycle.
-The NCSR must be completed between October 1st and November 30th each year before the grant award and through its completion.
+The NCSR must be completed between October 1 and November 30 each year before the grant award and through its completion.

 Eligible applicants MUST have a physical location within the 10-county CAPCOG region.

-The CAPCOG FY 2019/20 Regional Grant Process outlines the timeline and process for outreach, submittal and prioritization of project applications.
+The CAPCOG FY 2020-21 Regional Grant Process outlines the timeline and process in further detail for outreach, submittal and prioritization of project applications.

-Download the CAPCOG FY19/20 SHSP Regional Grant Process
+Read the complete CAPCOG FY20-21 SHSP Regional Grant Process.

-Contact the CAPCOG homeland security staff with questions
+Contact the CAPCOG homeland security staff with general questions.

 Feb.
-27, 2020 is the deadline for local jurisdiction’s authorized official to certify to submit the application.
+27, 2021 —The deadline for local jurisdiction’s authorized official to certify and to submit the final application.

-Aug.
-31, 2020 is the tentative date that the Office of the Governor announces Ready for Release Notices to awarded applicants.
-To remain eligible, no expenditures toward a submitted project can commence before notice.
+August 2021 — The Office of the Governor announces Ready for Release Notices to awarded applicants.
+To remain eligible, no expenditures toward a submitted project can commence before the notice.